napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 Package for Distribution {#app_package}
 ==========================

-To create a distributable package of your application, including:
+To create a distributable package of your application run `package.bat` (windows) or `./package` (macOS / Linux).
+Append `--help` for additional information.
+By default the application including Napkin and all assets is packaged for you.

-- the executable
-- dependencies (modules / third-party)
-- napkin (editor)
-- assets (json)

-run:

-`./package` on macOS and Linux, `package.bat` on Windows.
-Note that on macOS you (might) have to run the `unquarantine_framework.command` and `Unquarantine Project.command`.
-The NAP package and NAP applications are not signed by default.